watertap-org/watertap/docs/technical_reference/tools/parameter_sweep.rst

 mutable parameters on a flowsheet (or Pyomo ConcreteModel), optimizes the flowsheet, and reports user-specified results.
-The parameter sweep tool can be operated in one of two ways: sweeping a fixed set of paramters, or allowing for random samples from a distribution.
+The parameter sweep tool can be operated in one of two ways: sweeping a fixed set of parameters, or allowing for random samples from a distribution.
 While different fixed or random sampling types can be combined, in a single parameter sweep the user must use either all fixed or all random sampling types.
 (This implementation detail may be relaxed in future releases.)